neonatura/share_2.x/README.md

 The share library introduces a new model of handling IPC and Internet communications.
 Supplies documented API with POSIX and convienence calls for networking applications.

-<strong>Note: This implementation is incomplete and non-functioning.
-A production level library will be avaialable in the indeterminate future.</strong>
+<strong>Note: This implementation is non-functioning.
+A production level library will be available in the future.</strong>

 - Internet